 In conclusion, the interaction effect of regulation on financial risk is not statistically significant in this case study.

 Note that in this example we are using a small sample size with fictitious values for educational purposes only.
-A real data set might provide different results.
+A larger data set might provide different results.

 Wrapping Up